COMMERCIAL LENDING PROGRAM IMPLEMENTATION

 TRAINING & CONSULTING

-Specialized training classes are accessible at a minimum quarterly and whenever there is a need or request by any credit union or BAFS staff member.
-All credit union staff members are encouraged to attend and participate at all presentations which provide updates on new or changed BAFS services, products or procedures.
-Credit union staff members may view sessions via Webinars where provided.
+Specialized training classes are accessible at a minimum quarterly and whenever there is a need or request by any financial institution or BAFS staff member.
+All financial institution staff members are encouraged to attend and participate at all presentations which provide updates on new or changed BAFS services, products or procedures. financial institution staff members may view sessions via Webinars where provided.
 Periodically outside speakers and presentations will be available.
-This is a great opportunity for networking from within and outside the CUSO organization.

-Annually, strategic planning at each CUSO credit union can be held with commercial lending goals and current internal processes being the focus.
+Annually, strategic planning at each financial institution can be held with commercial lending goals and current internal processes being the focus.
 Upon request by any partner or outside business lending organization, members of the BAFS staff may be available for consulting.